Scholarships

 Blandin Foundation Scholarships – $1,000 to $5,000 per student each year – are for every student of high schools in the Itasca County area and Hill City, Remer, Blackduck, Northome and Bug O Nay Ge Shig schools, even if you’re not in the top of your class.
 Homeschooled and online students who would have graduated from one these schools are also eligible.

-A Blandin Foundation scholarship funds up to a bachelor’s degree.
+Blandin Foundation scholarships fund up to a bachelor’s degree.
 It is not available for masters/graduate degrees or doctorates/post-doctorates.

 Apply Today!